January 30, 2026

 Energy loans KBC: Unexpected Rise Despite Slow 2024 Progress

-However, this positive momentum within KBC’s customer base stands in stark contrast to the national picture.
-According to a KBC research report, Belgium’s renovation pace is far too slow to meet its climate targets.
-The country lags significantly behind its European peers, with just over 10% of homes heated or cooled by renewable energy sources, compared to an EU27 average of around 25%.
+However, this positive momentum within KBC’s customer base stands in sharp relief against the national backdrop.
+A KBC research report confirms that Belgium’s renovation rate is far too slow to meet its 2050 climate targets.
+The country underperforms its European peers, with just over 10% of homes heated or cooled by renewable energy, less than half the EU27 average of approximately 25%.
+This national slowdown is further evidenced by macro-level data showing consumer loans for energy renovations falling from a peak of 61,000 in 2022 to only 31,000 in 2024.
+Achieving the 2050 goal would necessitate a colossal investment estimated at 350 billion euros.

-While individual initiatives and consumer demand are crucial drivers of change, the disparity between KBC’s loan growth and the national renovation rate is telling.
-It signals that while the will to invest exists, broader structural and financial support is essential to accelerate the pace of change needed to meet Belgium’s long-term environmental commitments.
+Ultimately, the disparity between KBC’s loan growth and Belgium’s national renovation rate is telling.
+It signals that while the consumer will to invest in sustainable homes exists, broader structural and financial support systems are essential to unlock this potential on a national scale and accelerate the pace of change required to meet the country’s long-term environmental commitments.

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.